MicrochipTech/fpga-hls-examples/Training1/readme.md

 3. Connect the HDMI cable from the PolarFire Video Kit (J2) to your external Monitor.

-4. Refer to [DG0849](https://www.microsemi.com/document-portal/doc_download/1244036-dg0849-polarfire-fpga-4k-dual-camera-video-kit-demo-guide) for jumper settings.
+4. Refer to [AN5270 (Earlier DG0849): PolarFire FPGA Dual Camera Video Kit Demo Guide]([Download Link](https://www.microchip.com/en-us/application-notes/an5270)) for jumper settings.
 We use the default jumper settings shipped with the board.

 5. Make sure all the DIP switches (SW6) are in the ON position.